adjust/windows_sdk/doc/migrate.md

 4. Replace the namespace import.
 In the Visual Studio menu select `EDIT → Find and Replace → Replace in Files` to open the Find and Replace window.
    Search for the import `using adeven.AdjustIo` and replace it for the import `using AdjustSdk`.
-Tick the radiobox `Keep Modified files open after Replace All` so it's easier to perform the next step.
+Tick the checkbox `Keep Modified files open after Replace All` so it's easier to perform the next step.
 The file `App.xaml.cs` should be open, as well the ones used to track an event and/or revenue.